russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 8. Take care of finances

-The importance of keeping your finances in check is paramount.
+Maintaining control over your finances is crucial.
 By managing your money, you can be confident that you are not overspending and have help if needed.
 An excellent first step is to open a company bank account, as it separates your company and personal finances.
 When considering the right bank, ask yourself the following:

 • What is the bank’s reputation?